SAINT PAUL’S EPISCOPAL CHURCH

 Web: St. Paul’s has both a Facebook (Saint Paul’s – the Episcopal Church in Leavenworth Kansas) and a public web page (https://www.stpaulslvn.org) that are maintained by volunteers.
-We also publish The Herald, a digital newsletter that supplies a monthly calendar of events to include special days and the seasonal church activities.
-The Herald also includes articles from our clergy, lay leaders, and others are also included.
-Each member of the parish also receives a copy of The Harvest, the Diocese of Kansas publication.
+We also publish The Herald, a digital newsletter that supplies a monthly calendar of events including special days and seasonal church activities.
+The Herald also includes articles from our clergy, lay leaders, and others.
+Each member of the parish also receives a copy of The Harvest, a bi-monthly publication of Episcopal Diocese of Kansas.

-Welcome packet: A welcome packet is provided by our greeters to inform newcomers and guests to the church of our services, ministries, and contacts.
+Welcome packet: A welcome packet is provided by our greeters to newcomers and guests.
 A visitor’s register is kept in the Nave.

-Sunday bulletin: Having the current parish prayer list, information about services and parish events for coming the week, requests for assistance to meet various church needs, reports of parish various activities, and expressions of thanks for tasks completed is distributed at each Sunday service.
+Sunday bulletin: Contains the order of service, the current parish prayer list, information about upcoming services and parish events, and opportunities and requests for assistance to meet various parish needs.

 Bulletin boards across the campus, special mailings, and announcements from the pulpit are other avenues of communication.